-Theorem 5.11.
-Suppose that the schematic paraphrase A[P,Q] contains only one occurrence of P. Then the description elimination system is terminating, and normal forms of formulas of predicate logic do not contain description operators.
+THEOREM 5.11.
+Suppose that the schematic paraphrase A[P, Q] contains only one occurrence of P. Then the description elimination system is terminating, and normal forms of formulas of predicate logic do not contain description operators.
 (F2)

 Proof.
-We claim that all occurrences of F and G in the right-hand side of the ambiguous description elimination rule are disjoint, i.e. they cannot occur nested as e.g. in $C[G(D[G(\phi)])]$.
+We claim that all occurrences of F and G in the right-hand side of the ambiguous description elimination rule are disjoint, that is, they cannot occur nested as, for example, in $C[G(D[G(\phi)])]$.
 Assuming for the moment the claim holds, the assumption implies the rule must have shape where all occurrences of F and G are displayed.
 It suffices to assign a suitable measure to expressions and show that it decreases with every step.
 We will measure expressions by means of multisets of natural numbers and order these by means of the so-called multiset-extension $>{\#}$ of the usual > order on natural numbers.

-$$G(\boldsymbol{\imath} x.F(x)) \rightarrow{\boldsymbol{\imath}} C[F(\phi_1),\ldots,F(\phi_i),G(t),F(\phi{i+1}),\ldots,F(\phi_n)]$$
+$G(\mathbf{v}x,F(x)) \rightarrow \mathbf{v} \quad C[F(\phi_1),\ldots,F(\phi_i),G(t),F(\phi{i+1}),\ldots,F(\phi_n)]$

 Multisets, also known as bags, are 'sets' where elements have a multiplicity.
-For instance, [2,2,0] is a multiset of natural numbers where 2 has multiplicity 2, and 0 has multiplicity 1.
-The multiset-extension $>{\#}$ of > allows to replace a single occurrence of some element by an arbitrary number of smaller elements with arbitrary multiplicity, for instance $[2,2,0]>{\#}[2,1,1,0]>{\#}[2,1,1]$: first an occurrence of 2 is replaced by two occurrences of the smaller element 1 and next an occurrence of 0 is replaced by no elements.
-In the following, we use that the multiset-extension $>{\#}$ of a terminating relation > is terminating [Ter03, Section A.6].
+For instance, [2, 2, 0] is a multiset of natural numbers where 2 has multiplicity 2, and 0 has multiplicity 1.
+The multiset-extension $>{\#}$ of > allows to replace a single occurrence of some element by an arbitrary number of smaller elements with arbitrary multiplicty, for instance [2, 2, 0] $>{\#}$ [2, 1, 1, 0] $>{\#}$ [2, 1, 1]: first an occurrence of 2 is replaced by two occurrences of the smaller element 1 and next an occurrence of 0 is replaced by no elements.
+In the following, we use that the multiset-extension $>{\#}$ of a terminating relation > is terminating (Terese, 2003, Section A.6).

-- if p occurs in D or G after the step, associate to it the corresponding position in D or G before the step.
-Note that this yields a bijection between occurrences of τ at the same depth; - if p occurs in one of the F after the step, associate to it the corresponding position in F before the step (it exists by the assumption that G is a one-hole context); note that to a single occurrence on the left in general many occurrences on the right are associated, but each at a depth one less than on the left;

-• p cannot occur in C, t, or one of the φ_i since paraphrases were assumed to be description-free.
+- if p occurs in D or E after the step, it traces back to the corresponding position in D or E before the step.
+Note that this yields a bijection between occurrences of r at the same depth; - if p occurs in one of the B after the step, it traces back to the corresponding position in B before the step (it exists by the assumption that E is a one-hole context); note that in general many occurrences on the right trace back to a single occurrence on the left, but each at a depth one less than on the left; - p cannot occur in C, t, or one of the φ_j since paraphrases were assumed to be description-free.

 This shows that the measure decreases in each description elimination step, entailing termination of the elimination process.
-To conclude, note that a normal form of an expression for a predicate logic formula does not contain 7's: if it would, an outermost such would exist which would be eliminable from the smallest formula encompassing it (which exists by the assumption that the expression is a formula and there are no binding operators in predicate logic, cf. Remark 5.12).
+To conclude, note that a normal form of an expression for a predicate logic formula does not contain $\mathbf{\imath}$'s: if it would, an outermost such would exist which would be eliminable from the smallest formula encompassing it (which exists by the assumption that the expression is a formula and there are no binding operators in predicate logic, cf., Remark 5.12).

 It remains to prove the claim.
-We show it is entailed by the general requirement that in a higher-order rewrite system the free variables of the right-hand side of a rule be contained in those of the left-hand side (here $\{F,G\}$), combined with the constraints imposed by the specific types of the symbols in the signature $\Sigma_0(\mathbf{1})$.
-To see this, observe that G has type trm \rightarrow prp, hence if it were to occur nested then there would be an expression of type trm having a sub-expression of type prp.
-We show that is impossible, using the following property.17
+We show it is entailed by the general requirement that in a higher-order rewrite system the free variables of the right-hand side of a rule be contained in those of the left-hand side (here $\{F, G\}$), combined with the constraints imposed by the specific types of the symbols in the signature $\Sigma_0(\eta)$.
+To see this, observe that G has type trm \rightarrow prp, hence if it were to occur nested then there would be an expression of type trm having a subexpression of type prp.
+We show that is impossible, using the following property.18